 The rocky outcrop north of the public beach is a popular spot for local fishermen.
 Both young and old, the men stand waist-deep in the sea with their lines in the water – a reminder that Flic en Flac was once a quiet fishing village.

 The south end of Flic en Flac beach is home to all-inclusive resorts and upscale properties.
 Palm trees, lounge chairs and umbrellas line the shore.
 Watercraft – like windsurfers, stand up paddle-boards and jet skis – are available for guests to rent for ocean activities.

 The reef that protects Flic en Flac, which sits about a half-mile from the mainland and contributes to the overall beauty of the beach, is also a destination.
 Teeming with sea life, snorkeling on the Flic en Flac reef is one of the top things to do in Mauritius.

-Resorts offer boat rides to the reef and snorkel gear to their guests (and will sometimes take non-guests for a small fare, too!).
-We hopped a ride out to the reef and were astonished by the abundance of fish we spotted while snorkeling.
+Resorts offer boat rides to the reef and snorkel gear to their guests and will sometimes take non-guests for a fee, as well.
+We hopped a ride out to the reef and were astonished by the abundance of fish we spotted while snorkeling in Mauritius.